**Application Deadline is April 15, 2018**

-Objective: Graduate students in mathematics, statistics, and computational science will be exposed to challenging and exciting real-world problems arising in industrial and government laboratory research.
-Students will also experience the team approach to problem solving.
+Objective: expose graduate students in mathematics, statistics, and computational science to challenging and exciting real-world projects arising in industrial and government laboratory research.
+Students will gain experience in the team approach to problem solving.

-Setup: Students will collaborate in teams of 5-7 on industrial projects presented by experienced scientists and engineers.
-These projects are not academic classroom exercises but “real-world” challenges that require fresh new insight for both formulation and solution.
-Each team will be mentored by both, a problem presenter and a faculty adviser.
-The first day will feature a workshop on “Building Software in Teams.”
+Setup: Students will collaborate in teams of 5-7 on projects presented by experienced scientists and engineers from industry and government.
+The projects are not classroom exercises, but require fresh insight for their formulation, computation and solution.
+Each student team is mentored by a problem presenter and a faculty adviser.

 Benefits to students: Do you think your class work reflects how you will be using mathematics and statistics on the job?
 Sometimes the biggest challenge is figuring out what the real problem is.
 In the IMSM workshop you will learn how to tackle such challenges, and as part of a team you will “proto-type” a useful approach on a tight deadline.
 You will also gain experience working with your teammates on putting together a presentation of your results and a written report, which can lead to a subsequent journal publication.